openghg/openghg/doc/source/development/packaging.rst

 Defining a release
 ------------------

-Releases aim to be backwards compatible and capable of being used for production runs, at least for the functionality that is fully described in the tutorial.
+Releases aim to be backwards compatible (unless otherwise stated) and capable of being used for production runs, at least for the functionality that is fully described in the tutorial.

 We use `semantic versioning <https://semver.org>`__ and take care